logic-reasoning/Paper-Reading/README.md

 # Paper-Reading

+## Graph Models

+### KagNet: Knowledge-Aware Graph Networks for Commonsense Reasoning
+- Key idea: utilizes external, structured knowledge graphs to perform explainable inferences.
+- Framework: Given the question-answer pairs, they use two kinds of inputs to the GCN-LSTM-HPA network.
+   - (1) The embedding of Q/A.
+   - (2) Search the paths between Q and A, and then generate paths to build graphs.

+## Nerual Networks

-## Neural Logic Machines
+### Neural Logic Machines

-## Can Graph Neural Networks Help Logic Reasoning?
+### Can Graph Neural Networks Help Logic Reasoning?

-## Differentiable Learning of Logical Rules for Knowledge Base Reasoning
+### Differentiable Learning of Logical Rules for Knowledge Base Reasoning

-This one was presented by Wendi and Yinghao during Chao's class.
+- Key idea: Use the given relations in the knowledge base to generate new relations.
+Use a matrix to represent the relations between entities to make it trainable.
+- Inspiration: How to represent the discrate rules to the continues space.
+- Limitation: The logics are very simple, only could be like A->B, B->C, then A->C.

+## Neural Probabilistic Logic Programming in DeepProbLog